 Peru's coastal dry forests are currently threatened, impacting biodiversity and the vulnerability of the low-income communities that depend on them.
-This project will educate 200 community members in La Libertad, Peru, to conserve, protect and sustainably manage over 1350 hectares of dry forest habitat.
-Specifically, this project will deliver 24 capacity building workshops, reforest 3 hectares of land, install 10 fuel efficient cookstoves, and create opportunities for sustainable livelihoods.
+This project will support communities to restore, conserve, and sustainably manage over 1,350 hectares of local dry forest landscapes.
+In the long-term, the project will contribute to biodiversity conservation and the improvement of local livelihoods in the region.

 29,000 hectares of Peru's coastal dry forests are cleared every year, with key species of trees becoming endangered and valuable biodiversity lost.
 Low-income farming communities rely upon these forests for water, food, income, and protection from disasters such as landslides and floods.
-Only 5% of dry forests remain, increasingly impacted by climate change, agricultural expansion and illegal logging of native trees for fuel.
+Only 3% of dry forests remain, increasingly impacted by climate change, agricultural expansion, and illegal logging of native trees for fuel.
 Communities require support to protect and manage these forests.

-In the long-term, the project will restore up to 9 hectares of degraded land by 2021, and influence and protect over 1350 hectares of local dry forest landscapes, reducing threats to endangered species and communities vulnerable to climate events.
+In the long-term, the project will restore up to 12 hectares of degraded land by 2024, and influence and protect over 1,350 hectares of local dry forest landscapes, reducing threats to endangered species and communities vulnerable to climate events.
 Additionally, at least 6 low-income, farming communities will possess the capacity to conserve dry forests and realise sustainable economic activities that enhance their income, with the ability to share their knowledge and skills with others.

 Support this important cause by creating a personalized fundraising page.